hamzeee/Cover_Letter/README.md

+# Using OpenAI to generate a Cover Letter

-# This is a relatively simple application that uses OpenAI's language processing to generate a custom cover letter for your choice of application
+This is a relatively simple application that uses OpenAI's language processing to generate a custom cover letter for your choice of application

 Give it a try and see